larryc1200/dkube-examples/image_cloudevents/README.md

 - Leave the rest of the fields at their current value
 - `Submit`

-## 3. Create the Resources
+## 4. Create the Resources

 This script creates the datasets and models required for training and monitoring.

+> **Note** This script will identify which resources have already been created, and create the ones that are necessary to continue

 - Once the IDE is running, launch JupyterLab from the icon on the far right
 - Navigate to <code>workspace/**\<your-code-repo\>**/image_cloudevents</code>